Arthaey/anki-cloze-blanks/README.md

 to `True` or `False` (as you want) in the `FEATURES` list at the top of the file.
 Features are enabled (`True`) by default unless otherwise noted.

- - `onStartup` : Whether to run automatically every time you start Anki. [default: True]
+ - `onStartup` : Whether to run automatically every time you start Anki (as opposed to only when you manually select the menu option). [default: False]

  - `promptForConfirmation` : Whether you have to say 'yes' every time the add-on edits your cards. [default: True]